-Technology and innovation for openness and accountability: particularly by promoting new technologies that offer opportunities for information sharing, public participation and collaboration; and making more information public in ways that enable people to both understand what their governments do and to influence decisions.
+Technology and innovation for openness and accountability: by promoting new technologies that offer opportunities for information sharing, public participation and collaboration; and making more information public in ways that enable people to both understand what their governments do and to influence decisions.

 Discover phase - Problem identification stage

 The report for the project’s problem identification phase was released publicly and to the project reference group in April 2017.
 It summarises how public participation can help the Australian Public Service (APS) deliver better policy and programmes; and identifies what potential problems stop public servants from engaging the community more often and more effectively.
 It draws on findings and analysis from initial stakeholder engagement with 20 practitioners, thought leaders and academics, and a literature review of 60 publications.